EXPLAINER: Lower prescription prices to take time in new law

 Associated Press

-WASHINGTON (AP) — After decades of failed attempts, Democrats passed legislation that aims to rein in the soaring costs of drugs for some in the United States.
+WASHINGTON (AP) — After decades of failed attempts, Democrats passed legislation that aims to reign in the soaring costs of drugs for some in the United States.

 It will take years for people to realize some of the most significant savings promised in the climate and health care bill that President Joe Biden signed this month.